Jay Webber

 James K. "Jay" Webber (born February 29, 1972) is an American lawyer and Republican politician, who has served in the New Jersey General Assembly since January 8, 2008, where he represents the 26th legislative district.
-Webber has served in the Assembly as the Minority Appropriations Officer since 2018.
+Webber served in the Assembly as the Minority Appropriations Officer from 2018 to 2026.

+After the 2025 New Jersey General Assembly election, in which Republicans saw five incumbents lose and for the party to shrink to its smallest Assembly delegation since the post-Watergate era, Webber was not given a leadership position by the party caucus, which he claims was related to his efforts to question the nature of the election losses.

 Early life and education

 Webber was born in Teaneck, New Jersey.
 Raised in Clifton, he attended Saint Joseph Regional High School.
 He received a B.A. in International Studies from Johns Hopkins University, where he was Phi Beta Kappa and a Second Team All-American in baseball.
 He served as Budget Staffer and District Director to William J. Martini during his term in Congress.
 After leaving Congressman Martini's office, Webber was a staff member at the Manhattan Institute.
 Webber earned a J.D. from Harvard Law School and clerked for New Jersey Supreme Court justice Peter Verniero.

 New Jersey Senate campaign

 At age 30 in 2003, Webber ran in the Republican primary against incumbent state senator Robert Martin by running to the right of the senator.
 Martin defeated Webber by approximately 1,900 votes or 15 percent.